NandhiniKarvendhan/Todo-react-app/README.md

 # todo-react-app

-In this app the user can create TODO list using react.
+In this app, the user can create a TODO list using react and delete the list entries by clicking them.

 ## Screenshots